AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 ### Included Code Examples

 The project can be found in *[https://github.com/AndrasKovacs/stlc-nbe](/url)*.
 Most Agda code listings in this thesis are also included in the formal development, although the versions here may include syntactic liberties and abbreviations.
-When an Agda example here directly corresponds to some code in the mentioned repository, we indicate the name of the source file in the examples as Agda comments or in expository text.
+When a code example here corresponds to some code in the repository, we indicate the name of the source file in the examples as Agda comments or in expository text.

 ### Standard Library